azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 - Look for Countermeasures, eventually Fixes and Mitigations
 - Review and assess your work - Outcome

 ## Scope

 We always start with deciding the actual scope.
 A good scope is important for delivering high-quality input.
+Input here can be seen in the context of:

+- *Use cases* that provide Business value.
+- *Scenarios* of typical interactions with the system.
+- List of involved *Assets* that include a brief Description and their corresponding Trust Levels.
-Input here can be seen in the context of *Data Flow Diagrams* (DFD), known *Entry Points* and *Exit Points* of the system and a list of all involved *Assets* including a brief Description and Trust Levels.
+- Data Flow Diagrams* (DFD), such as Architecture Models that include the known *Entry Points* and *Exit Points* of the system.

+Below we are going to explain and show examples of *Input* we will provide during scoping.

+### Data Flow Diagram (DFD)

+A diagrams worth ten thousand words.
+Diagrams help to visualize

 -Azure Buddy